Phillaur: Overview

-This town was named by a Sanghera Jat called Phul who had named it Phulnagar.
-However the Naru Rajputs, sent by Rai Shahr, occupied this town when Shahr's son Ratan Pal left Mau and settled in Phillaur.
+History

+This town was named by a Sanghera Jat called Phul who had named it Phulnagar. later Jatts left and Naru rajputs, sent by Rai Shahr, inhabited this town when Shahr's son Ratan Pal left Mau and settled in Phillaur later rajpiuts too left this town.
 During the reign of Sher Shah Suri (1540-1545 A. D.), a Sarai (for trading and military purpose) was raised at Phillaur.
-The Sarai was again revived by the Mughal Emperor Shahjahan (1627-1657 A. D.) and used as a Postal Center (Dak ghar) and Military camp.
+The Sarai was again revived by the Mughal Emperor Shahjahan (1627-1657 A. D.) later during the misl Era Sardar Sudh Singh Kang (Kakrah) captured it made it his headquarters. in 1907 Maharaja Ranjit Singh captured it.
 After the Treaty of Amritsar of 1809 between Ranjit Singh and the British East India Company, it became the border post of the Sikh Empire of Ranjit Singh.
 It was managed by Raja Dhanpat Rai who also acted as Ranjit Singh's munshi for the lands across the River Satluj which were part of Ludhiana (made a military cantonment by the British in 1842).
 The Sarai was converted into a fort as an outpost.
 Presently, the fort is called Ranjit Singh Fort.
 It is now being used as a Police Training Academy.
 The Finger Print Bureau (1892) in the police academy is one of the oldest forensic institutions in the region.
 It is also the birthplace of the famous Pakistani poet Sher Muhammad Khan, better known by his pen name, Ibn-e-Insha.